CubETH: Aims

 CubETH is a technology demonstration mission.
 The first goal is to prove that low cost receivers can be used for positioning in space.
 The orbit as well as the attitude of the spacecraft will be computed on board the satellite and send to a station on earth.
 The post-processing of the data will allow a first plausibility check.
 In order to fulfil an external validation, CubETH will be equipped with satellite laser ranging reflectors for range measurements from ground stations.

 Satellite structure

 The upper face of the satellite will be equipped with four GNSS antennas.
 The four side faces hold the solar panels for electricity generation.
 A fifth GNSS antenna is mounted on one of the lateral faces.
 The communication antenna is located on the lower, earth looking face.
 The whole flight electronics is located inside the satellite.
 In addition to the five GNSS antennas and the SLR-reflectors, The payload consists of the GNSS receivers and the necessary hardware.
 The GNSS receiver chips are developed and manufactured by the Swiss company U-blox.
 The main advantage of these commercial chip-sets is the low power consumption and the small size.
 However, the chips are not certified for space applications and a risk assessment is part of the project.
-For redundancy reasons, the satellite is equipped with tenreceivers, each antenna being connected to two of them.
+For redundancy reasons, the satellite is equipped with ten receivers, each antenna being connected to two of them.